How to Add a Gantt Chart to a Web App with DHTMLX: Setup Guide, Wrappers, AI Tools

 })

 That’s how you can add a basic JavaScript Gantt chart to your project.
-You can download this sample here or use it in our snippet tool.
+You can download this initialization sample or use it in our snippet tool.

-Apart from that, we also want to give some insight into how to make your JavaScript Gantt chart more functional and helpful for end-users.
+Apart from that, we also want to give some insight into how to make your JavaScript Gantt charts more functional and helpful for end-users.

 Configuring Common Gantt Features

 It is time to show you how to configure some core features provided in our JavaScript Gantt chart library.
 In this section, you will learn how to enable sorting and reordering of tasks, inline editing, and custom task colors.
-Here is an example of what you should get in the end.
+Here is an HTML Gantt chart example that you should get in the end.

 Sorting Columns

 We start with the ability to sort columns in the Gantt grid.
-This feature is implemented by setting the value of the sort attribute to true in the configuration of Gantt.
+This feature is implemented by setting the value of the sort attribute to true in the configuration of Gantt JS.

 gantt.init("gantt_here");